KimCM/gishub/README.md

 Volunteer Organisations dealing with humanitarian catastrophes or major incidents (Like the Red Cross or the Fire brigade) in Germany have not much money - but they have to deal with situations where they need very quick informations about a specific area without having (sufficiant) Internet Access.
 Normally they have cars with radio communication and that's it.

 This Project tries to give them what they need (despite the hardware to run it, of course): A Software to generate and print maps with all the informations in a local database.
+The System is designed to be installed in a car with or without mobile Internet access.

 Main features:
 * Display and print maps from a specific area